linrongbin16/dotfiles/README.md

 #### Install [Git for Windows](https://git-scm.com/download/win)

 <details>
-<summary>Click here to see how to install git with core utils for windows console.</summary>
+<summary>Click here to see how to install git with builtin shell commands for windows console.</summary>

 Install git with the below 3 options: